-a.
+- a.
 All grantees are required to comply with the NC Department of Health and Human Services and DMHDDSUS records retention schedules and policies.
-These include Functional Schedule for State Agencies, Records Retention and Disposition Schedule - DMH/DD/SUS Local Government Entity (APSM 10-6), Records Retention and Disposition Schedule -DMH/DD/SUS Provider Agency (APSM- 10-5) and the DHHS Records Retention and Disposition Schedule for Grants.
+These include Functional Schedule for State Agencies, Records Retention and Disposition Schedule - DMH/DD/SUS Local Government Entity (APSM 10-6), Records Retention and Disposition Schedule -DMH/DD/SUS Provider Agency (APSM- 10-5) and the DHHS Records Retention and Disposition Schedule for Grants. - b.

-- b.
 Review contract/grant agreement identify any special requirements; and - c.
 Verify from the books and records the expenditures reported on the monthly FSR to ensure that the in-kind match requirement was met. - d.
 Verify that the Conflict-of-Interest declaration is signed AND that there are not overdue tax debts at the federal, state or local level as required below.

-Conflicts of Interest and Certification Regarding No Overdue Tax Debts

-All non-State entities (except those entities subject to the audit and other reporting requirements of the Local Government Commission) that receive, use or expend State funds (including federal funds passed through the N. C. Department of Health and Human Services) are subject to the financial reporting requirements of G. S. 143C-6-23 effective July 1, 2007.
-These requirements include the submission Conflict Interest Policv of of (see а G. S. 143C-6-23(b)) and a written statement (if applicable) that the entity does not have any overdue tax debts as defined by G. S. 105-243.1 at the federal, State or local level (see G. S. 143C-6-23(c)).
+Conflicts of Interest and Certification Regarding No Overdue Tax Debts financial reporting requirements of G. S. 143C-6-23 effective July 1, 2007.
+These requirements include the submission of a Conflict of Interest Policy (see G. S. 143C-6-23(b)) and a written statement (if applicable) that the entity does not have any overdue tax debts as defined by G. S. 105-243.1 at the federal, State or local level (see G. S. 143C-6-23(c)).